PepiMartin28/technical_challenge/README.md

 When making a request, the query and query_items fields are required, while the other fields are optional.
 In the query field, you must enter the word or phrase that you want to search for.
 In the query_items field, you specify the fields where TypeSense will search for the phrase you provided in the query field.
 You can choose from title, artist, album, or a combination of these.

 In the sort_direction field, you can only choose between asc or desc because the results can only be sorted by release_year.
 Finally, the filter_items field is a list of objects where you specify the field you want to use to filter the results, and in the value field, you list the values you want to search for.
 If you choose a numeric field, you need to add the operator, for example, < or >.

+To develop this project i used the data from MusicBrainz: https://musicbrainz.org/doc/MusicBrainz_Database